feydor/sml/README.md

         - object/ - the SMOL primitive definition.
     - smol.cpp - the main entry point for (wip) REPL and file execution.
 ## TODO
-- error: memleak in all binary/unary operations, i.e. for(;;) say 1 + 1 will crash the program.
-    - work-around: infinite loops with operations are broken.
-    - solution: remove heap allocation from Object operator overloads.
 - wishlist: builtin functions such as getc(), putc(), fopen(), etc.
 - wishlist: brainfsck interpreter in SMOL.